1872 Cavite mutiny: Account of Jose Montero y Vidal

-The Cavite Mutiny was an aim of the natives to get rid of the Spanish government in the Philippines, due to the removal of privileges enjoyed by the laborers of the Cavite arsenal at Fort San Felipe, such as exemption from the tribute and forced labor (polo y servicio).
+The Cavite Mutiny was a plot by the natives to remove the Spanish government from the Philippines, due to the removal of privileges enjoyed by the laborers of the Cavite arsenal at Fort San Felipe, such as exemption from the tribute and forced labor (polo y servicio).
 The democratic and republican books and pamphlets, the speeches and preaching of the apostles of these new ideas in Spain and the outburst of the American publicists and the cruel policies of the insensitive governor whom the reigning government sent to govern the country.
 Native Filipinos put into action these ideas where the occurring conditions which gave rise to the idea of achieving their independence.

 Account of Governor-General Izquierdo

 Governor-General Izquierdo insisted that the mutiny was stimulated and prepared by the native clergy, mestizos and lawyers as a signal of objection against the injustices of the government such as not paying provinces for tobacco crops, pay tribute and rendering of forced labor.
-It is not clearly identified if the natives planned to inaugurate a monarchy or a republic because they do not have a word in their own language to describe this different form of government, whose leader in Filipino would be called "hari".
+It is not clearly identified if the natives planned to inaugurate a monarchy or a republic because according to Izquierdo they do not have a word in their own language to describe this different form of government, whose leader in Filipino would be called "pinuno".
 However, it turned out that they would set at the supreme of the government a priest and that the leader selected would be José Burgos or Jacinto Zamora, which was the plan of the rebels who guided them; and the means they counted upon its realization.